pcastro93/dualsense_stream_deck/README.md

 - System (volume, brightness, etc.)

 ## TODO
-- [ ] Pass config as argument
-- [ ] Mode/flag to view app names and titles
 - [ ] Run in the background
 - [ ] Detect when a controller is connected (start, restart, etc)
 - [ ] Logs